lazywinadmin/lazywinadmin.github.io/_posts/2011/2011-08-15-Scaling_and_Queuing_PowerShell_Background_Jobs.md

 * When a job finishes (determined by the StateChanged Event), start a new job with the next piece of input from the queue

-* Clean up the jobs corresponding to the event subscription so at the end we only have jobs containing event data The â€œSynchronizedâ€ code you see when defining the queue is just for  good measure to make sure that only one job can access it at a time.
+* Clean up the jobs corresponding to the event subscription so at the end we only have jobs containing event data The "Synchronized" code you see when defining the queue is just for  good measure to make sure that only one job can access it at a time.
 Have something you want to see on the PowerShell blog?
-Leave a  commentâ€¦ Canâ€™t promise weâ€™ll get to everything but itâ€™s nice to see what  everyone is interested in.
+Leave a  commentâ€¦ Can't promise we'll get to everything but it's nice to see what  everyone is interested in.

 Travis Jones
 Windows PowerShell PM